ghga-de/milestones-docs/49-jackal/technical_specification.md

   described
   [here](./examples/schemapack/simple_relations.schemapack.yaml))
   is provided [here](./examples/docs/overview.md)
+- optioned might be explored how this output is best integrated into mkdocs projects

 ### IV.
 Transpile schemapack-based models to a spreadsheet representation
 - To be implemented in the ghga-metadata-transpile